-OperaEncounter sparks the students’ interests about the world of opera and engages them in exploring issues of tolerance, racism, ethics, social responsibility, and personal strength.
-Students will emerge as well rounded members in the community and gain an appreciation for the arts.
+OperaEncounter is Long Beach Opera's suite of innovative education and outreach programs designed to develop local students’ appreciation and understanding of the arts and to create opportunities for personal and community growth.
+OperaEncounter sparks students’ interest in the world of opera and engages them to explore issues of tolerance, racism, ethics, social responsibility, and personal strength.
+Students will emerge from these programs as well-rounded members in the community and gain a deeper appreciation for the arts.

-OperaEncounter currently includes two programs: OperaAccess and Opera@School.
-Since OperaEncounter’s inception in 2007, over 12,000 students have participated from local districts, especially in the inner-city area of downtown Long Beach.
+OperaEncounter currently includes three programs: LBO Opera Access! (for college students), LBOMG! (for high school students) and [email protected] (for elementary, middle school and high school students).
+Since OperaEncounter’s inception in 2007, over 28,000 students have participated from local districts, especially in the inner-city areas of Long Beach and greater Los Angeles.

 OperaEncounter needs you!

 Help inspire the next generation of opera audiences and artists!